ZOR0-tech/coffee-ratings-analysis/README.md

 ⦁ Visualizes the top 10 coffee-producing countries by average cup scores

 ✏️ 🚀 What I learned
-⦁ Data cleaning and manipulation with pandas
+⦁ Data cleaning and manipulation with pandas....
 ⦁ Simple grouping and aggregation
 ⦁ Basic data visualization with matplotlibs